Varad, Surat

 Varad is a village in Gujarat state, India, 5 km north of Bardoli.

 Varad has a population of approximately 3701 people of various castes, the majority of whom are Patels.
-The village flourishes, with a number of NRI's helping to build the village in many different ways.
-Varad is also equipped with a mineral water plant, which provides clean and safe drinking water for the village, and it also has a free cold water plant in the middle of the village, open to the poor who can't afford the refrigerator at home.
-They can fill water from there and it helps 300 people a day, helped by the Bhulabhai family from Varad.
+The village flourishes, with a number of NRIs helping to build the village.
+Varad is also equipped with a mineral water plant, which provides clean and safe drinking water for the village, and a free cold water plant in the middle of the village, open to the poor who can't afford a refrigerator at home.
+300 people a day collect water from this plant, helped by the Bhulabhai family from Varad.

 Agriculture

 Agricultural products of the village include sugarcane, rice, and various other seasonal crops.